uriweb/uri-kuali/README.md

 # URI Kuali

 A tool that makes it easy to embed dynamic course data from Kuali.
-This plugin is designed to replace [`uri-courses`](https://github.com/uriweb/uri-courses).

 ## Example Usage